Book a pandit for Vat Savitri Puja in a single click

 On the Hindu fasting day known as Vat Purnima, married women in India pray to Satyavan-Savitri and Goddess Gauri for the happiness, health, longevity, and prosperity of their husbands as well as for a happy and harmonious marriage.
 While those in the southern Indian states observe their fast on the Jyestha Purnima or full moon day, those in the northern Indian states observe their fast on the Jyeshtha Amavasya, or dark moon day.

+Hindu brides take an auspicious bath, put on a bridal outfit, and fine jewelry, and apply vermillion to their foreheads.
 If you are looking for any pandit to help you with performing vedic service or ceremonies, contact 99Pandit anytime.
 99Pandit gives affordable religious service at the customer’s convenience.

-If you want to perform puja in your native languages such as hindi, Gujarati, Tamil, Rajasthani, kannada, and English.
+If you want to perform puja in your native languages such as Hindi, Gujarati, Tamil, Rajasthani, kannada, and English.
 We have available pandits who can perform the puja in these languages.
 Why are you waiting, hurrying, and booking your puja today?

 Q. Why is the Vat Savitri puja performed by the devotee?

-Hindu women fast and offer prayers for their husband’s long life and well-being on the festival day.
+A.Hindu women fast and offer prayers for their husband’s long life and well-being on the festival day.
 For married Hindu women, the Vat Savitri Vrat is a significant ritual that is observed either on the ‘Purina’ (full moon day) or ‘Amavasya’ (no moon day) in the month of ‘Jyeshtha’ according to the conventional Hindu calendar.

 Q. When is the Vat Savitri puja scheduled?

-Vat Savitri puja, also known as Jyeshtha Amavasya, is observed in the month of Jyeshtha on Amavasya tithi following the Amanta calendar of 2023.
-The fast falls on the day of Jyeshtha Amavasya according to the Purnimanta calendar 2023 observed in North Indian states including Bihar, Punjab, Uttar Pradesh, Haryana, and Madhya Pradesh.
+A.Vat Savitri puja, also known as Jyeshtha Amavasya, is observed in the month of Jyeshtha on Amavasya tithi following the Amanta calendar of 2024.

-Q. What is the date of Vat Savitri puja 2023?
+Q. What is the date of Vat Savitri puja 2024?

-A. Jyeshtha Amavasya was observed on May 19th, 2023; Vat Purnima Vrat will be observed on June 3rd.
+A. Jyeshtha Amavasya was observed on June 06th, 2024; Vat Purnima Vrat will be observed on June 21st.

 Q. What is the significance of Vat Savitri puja?